canonical/launchpad-manual/docs/developer/explanation/index.rst

 JavaScript
 ----------

-Launchpad's interactive front end is written in JavaScript built on the YUI library, with its own build system and both unit and integration test frameworks.
+Launchpad's front end is written in JavaScript built on the YUI library, with its own build system and both unit and integration test frameworks.

 - :ref:`JavaScript build system <javascript-build-system>`
 - :ref:`Integration testing in JavaScript <integration-testing-in-javascript>`